lastmjs/zwitterion/README.md

 # Zwitterion

-A zero confusion polyglot static file server for front-end web development.
-No bundling!
+A web dev server that lets you import anything*

-A swap-in replacement for your current static file server.
+\* If by anything you mean: JavaScript ES2015+, TypeScript, AssemblyScript, Rust, WebAssembly, and possibly in the future C, C++, and anything that compiles to WebAssembly.

-Supports JavaScript ES2015+, TypeScript, AssemblyScript, Rust, and WebAssembly, with no changes to how you author your code.
+Zwitterion is designed to be an instant replacement for your current web development static file server.

-C, C++, and anything that compiles to WebAssembly can be incorporated in the future.
+Production deployments are also possible through the static build.

 For example, you can write stuff like the following and it just works: